Meet Bennett Life

 When I was 14 years old I was reading one of the books in the Foxfire series and came across a chapter that described how blacksmithing was first introduced into Appalachia back in the 1800s.
 I was intrigued by the important role the blacksmith played in the lives and culture of the Appalachian people back then.
 Not only did they do all the metal work, but at times had to fill different roles such as dentist and veterinarian.

+Today, I primarily do commissioned work, specializing in architectural components and furniture.
 I have chosen to make blacksmithing my life’s work.
-I am committed to doing everything I can to help the ongoing effort to bring back the amazing art of blacksmithing and keep this vital part of our American history alive.
+I am committed to doing everything I can to help the ongoing effort to bring back this amazing art form and keep this vital part of our history alive.